-Publishing Ethics Statement - African Journal of Gender, Society and Development ISSN 2634-3630 E-ISSN 2634-3649 formerly Journal of Gender, Information and Development in Africa (JGIDA) ISSN: 2050-4276 E-ISSN: 2050-4284
+Publishing Ethics Statement - African Journal of Gender, Society and Development ISSN 2634-3614 E-ISSN 2634-3622 formerly Journal of Gender, Information and Development in Africa (JGIDA) ISSN: 2050-4276 E-ISSN: 2050-4284

-The publication of an article in the Journal of Gender, Information and Development in Africa (JGIDA) is a direct reflection of the quality of the work of the authors and their respective institutional affiliations.
+•The publication of an article in the African Journal of Gender Society and Development (AJGSD) is a direct reflection of the quality of the work of the authors and their respective institutional affiliations.
 Peer-reviewed articles need to meet minimum standards of expected ethical behaviour for all parties involved in the act of publishing: notably the author(s), journal editor, peer reviewer(s), publisher and the wider society amongst other stakeholders.
 Manuscripts in breach of these thresholds would be subject to retraction even after publication.
-JGIDA’s ethical policy follows the guidelines of COPE (Committee on Publication Ethics).
-We are particular about unethical submission practices on the part of authors (see section 1.1); breach of publishing agreement (section 1.2); and any conflict of interest on the part of both authors and reviewers (section 1.3).
+The journal’s ethical policy follows the guidelines of COPE (Committee on Publication Ethics).
+For details on guidelines from COPE, please see this link: https://publicationethics.org/

 Following the above, authors submitting a paper for evaluation and publication warrant the following:

 •That the article is not being considered for publication elsewhere.